alacielx/fileSort/ReadMe.md

 - initials = Initials for naming the folder ie. "ADG" 12.57 - 1.4 CLEAR
 - separate_fsc = Place FSC DXF files in a subfolder
 - time_threshold = Minutes before creating a new folder with new time
+- number_pages = Add bates number or not